The art of living (all) together

-A laboratory for radical animism
+A laboratory for conviviality and radical animism

 Academie van bouwkunst Amsterdam